-Unit NSW Vic Qld WA SA Tas ACT NT Aust (c) (b) Historical rates in this ta ble have been re vised from previ ous Reports.
-E Estimated R esident Popula ation (ERP) d ata for 2003 to 2011 are fina al, based o on the 2011 Census of Population a nd Housing.
-Estim ates for Septem ber quarter 20 11 onwards are preliminar ry.
+Unit NSW Vic Qld WA SA Tas ACT NT Aust (c) (b) Historical rates in this table have been revised from p revious Repo rts.
+Estimated Resident Po pulation (ERP ) data for 200 5 to 2011 are t final, based o on the 2011

-(c) Include Other Territories, comprising Jervis Bay Territory, Christmas Island and the Cocos (Keeling) Islands.

-(d) Average annual growth rate (AAGR) over 4 years.
-For 30 June estimates this is the AAGR for the period June 2009-2013.
+- (b) Historical rates in this table have been revised from previous Reports.
+Estimated Resident Population (ERP) data for 2005 to 2011 are final, based on the 2011 Census of Population and Housing.
+Estimates for September quarter 2011 onwards are preliminary. - (c) Include Other Territories, comprising Jervis Bay Territory, Christmas Island and the Cocos (Keeling) Islands. - (d) Average annual growth rate (AAGR) over 4 years.
+For 30 June estimates this is the AAGR for the period June 2010-2014.
 See section 2.6 Statistical concepts used in the Report for details of the estimation method.

-Source: ABS (Australian Bureau of Statistics) (2013) Australian Demographic Statistics, June 2013, Cat. no. 3101.0, Canberra.
+Source: ABS (Australian Bureau of Statistics) (2014) Australian Demographic Statistics, June 2014, Cat. no. 3101.0, Canberra.